PearCoding/Ignis/README.md

 ## Backends

-The raytracer as multiple backends available to make sure the best optimized kernel is used for certain tasks.
+The raytracer has multiple backends available to make sure the best optimized kernel is used for certain tasks.
 Therefore, multiple device and feature specific modules, so-called drivers, have to be compiled.

 The compilation process might take a while depending on your hardware and feature selection.
 Parallel compilation of the drivers is disabled by default.
 Multithreading might freeze your operating system due to the high memory and cpu use.
 You can use the CMake option `IG_BUILD_DRIVER_PARALLEL` to enable it if you are sure your system can handle it.